fbpx

 Day 14 - Kathmandu

 Weather permitting, you'll take a short early morning flight from Lukla to Kathmandu.
-Return to the hotel and have free time during the afternoon for further sightseeing or shopping.
-Shop in some of Kathmandu's many markets for clothing, embroidery, carpets or ceramics.
+Return to your accommodation and have free time during the afternoon for further sightseeing or shopping.
+You could visit one of Kathmandu's many markets for clothing, embroidery, carpets or ceramics.
 If shopping is not your thing, take a trip over the Bagmati River to the adjacent city of Patan, with its abundance of temples and monasteries.
-Enjoy a final night together, reliving the trek and our extraordinary achievements.
+Enjoy a final night together, reliving the trek and your extraordinary achievements.

 Day 16 - Kathmandu